CDP’s forests program assists companies to disclose on

 If you have reported to us before and we have your contact details, you will receive an email invitation at the start of each disclosure period.
 Otherwise, to respond please email firstname.lastname@example.org at any time before or during the disclosure period.

 Companies reporting to CDP's forests program can submit their information so that it is viewable on our website or restrict access so that it is viewable only by our investor signatories.
 Please note that companies can start by submitting a partial response just looking at part of their business or a selected commodity.
-However, in 2014 sector leadership eligibility will be dependent on the responses to several related questions in the introduction module.
-Please consult the 2014 scoring methodology for further details.

 We recommend that disclosing companies read the guidance document, which provides essential information and support for each question in the questionnaire.
 You can find our guidance document and other helpful information in the guidance section